-- Lab reports are due at the start of class and may not be turned in late. - If you must miss class on a day that a report is due, be sure to turn it in before class.
-Email submissions are acceptable in such cases. - The experimental data for your lab reports will be posted on Blackboard.
+- Lab reports are due at the start of class and may not be turned in late. - If you must miss class on a day that a report is due, be sure to turn it in before class. - The experimental data for your lab reports will be posted on Blackboard.
 Everyone must complete his or her own lab reports, independently of other students.
 [You may discuss general strategies for solving problems on the lab reports with your classmates, as long as you write your lab reports independently.]
 Do not collaborate with a classmate and turn in very similar lab reports.